vitordeoliveira/blog/blogpost/how_use_axum_askama_htmx.md

 ```

-now if you run cargo run and go to localhost:8080 you should receive a message from axum.
+now if you run cargo run and go to localhost:8080 you should receive a message from Axum.

-Ok, pretty cool... but now lets add Askama also in the game
+Ok, pretty cool... but now let's add Askama also in the game

-For doing that, we need first to create a template folder in the root (NOT IN THE SRC/)
+To do that, we need first to create a template folder in the root (NOT IN THE SRC/)

 > /axum_htmx_askama/templates/